EEE Cooks Home

 We add a third of the pieces of fish to the graham cracker flour mixture and shake.
 We gently put the fish into the oil, one at a time, and cook for 1 minute.
 We turn them with our chinese strainer and cook for another minute or so.
 We want the fish golden.

 We remove them to the paper-towel-lined plate and sprinkle with salt.
-We put more fish pieces into the coating, shake, and then when the oil is back up to 375° F or so we repeat the frying.
+We put more fish pieces into the coating, shake, and then when the oil is back up to 375° or so we repeat the frying.
 We could have transferred the already cooked fish into a warm oven, but we do not bother here.
 We let the 2 batches of fish cool slightly for our children and the rest we eat ourselves.